-Another application that can help people with poor eyesight and other limitations that make reading challenging for them is the Voice Dream Reader.
-At its core, it’s a reading tool for the iOS and Android operating systems that provides users with a plethora of options.
+Another application that can help people with poor eyesight and other limitations that make reading challenging is the Voice Dream Reader.
+At its core, it’s a reading tool for the iOS and Android operating systems that provides users with many options.

 Some of the features it offers include navigating via chapters, paragraphs, and sentences, bookmarking and highlighting, pronunciation dictionary, and so much more.

 This is one of the most interesting applications available.
 Created by a person who has Autism, the app’s purpose is to alleviate the sensory overload that people with pervasive developmental disorders can often experience through hypnotic lights, soft bells, and rainbows.